πͺͺ Certificate Configuration Guide

 - Server uses a certificate from Let's Encrypt, DigiCert, or other trusted CAs

-- "Allow self-signed certificates" is OFF
+- "Allow untrusted certificates" is OFF

 User action: